 Allergens can be held within the fibres of carpeting.
 No matter how much vacuuming and shampooing is done, dust is naturally attracted to fibres.
 Couple this with the fact that carpet is seldom made from natural fibres and synthetic woven fibres can further irritate allergies.
 Studies have also shown that timber flooring helps to moderate humidity levels and improve indoor air quality.

 Flooring made from wood was once reserved for country, rustic and lodge interiors.
 However, times have changed, and all types of decors are accepting of new colour tones and designs offered by timber flooring.
 Designs can even be fabricated for luxurious edging or middle-of-the room focal points.
 Timber flooring is no longer limited to rough interiors but can make an eloquent statement in the most sophisticated homes.

 7. Cost Difference

 Although hardwood flooring is more expensive than carpet, many homeowners opt for the advantages of timber flooring as an investment.
 The higher the grade of wood, the more expensive the cost.
 Installation is also higher for timber flooring due to the precision of board placement and woodwork.
-Always choose a professional installer that has the right credentials.
+Always choose a professional timber floor installer that has the right credentials.